OlivierLD/raspberry-coffee/Papirus/README.md

 Listening to the buttons... could be a bit more tricky.
 Working on it.

 ### WiP
-Communication through HTTP and REST.
+As long as the Java drivers are not implemented, communication can be established through HTTP and REST.

-Install and setup the Papirus as explained above.
+Install and setup the Papirus as explained [above](https://github.com/PiSupply/PaPiRus).

 Then do this:
 - On the Raspberry Pi with the Papirus hooked-up on it: